MongoDB Connector

 - The

-and is also the document root for the query. - The
+queryelement contains the query/selection part of theupdateand is also the document root for the query. - The

-element contains the change part of the update, and is also document root for the change. - The
+updateelement contains the change part of the update, and is also document root for the change. - The

-options are specified on the innerupdate
+upsertandmultioptions are specified on the innerupdateelement.

 Output